cormacio100/bookAnEntertainer/README.md

 ## Overview

 ### What this app is for?
-This app allows you to search fr and book entertainment for your event
+This app allows you to search for and book entertainment for your event

 ### What does it do?
 This app will allow users: